connortsui20/async-bpm/README.md

         -   Write Px's buffer data out to disk via the local `io_uring` instance
         -   `await` write completion from the local `io_uring` instance
         -   Set Px to `Unloaded`
-        -   Give ownership of Px's frame to the global free list of frames
+        -   Send Px's frame to the global channel of free frames
         -   Unlock Px